EteimZ/knowie-AI/README.md

 # knowie-AI

-This project is an AI-powered study-aid platform for students
+This project is an AI-powered study-aid platform for students.

-This is run by installing gulp and running gulp, or by using the sass watching extension
+Install Live Sass Compiler by Glenn Marks

+Run npm install

+put API keys in .env file, in the format below:

+OPENAI_API_KEY=
+LLAMA_CLOUD_API_KEY=
+GOOGLE_API_KEY=

-devStart to run
+Run npm devStart to run